eclipse-hono/hono/site/documentation/content/admin-guide/mongodb-device-registry-config.md

 {{% notice warning %}}
 According to the [Mongo DB Software Lifecycle Schedule](https://www.mongodb.com/support-policy/lifecycles) support for Mongo DB 6.0 has ended Jul 2025.
 Consequently, support for Mongo 6.0 in Hono has been deprecated and will be removed in a future version altogether.
 Users are encouraged to migrate to Mongo DB 7.0.
-Note that Hono currently does not support Mongo DB 8.0 because of the driver version being employed by the underlying Quarkus framework.
+Note that Hono currently does not support Mongo DB 8.0 because of the specific driver version being required by the `vertx-mongo-client` library.
 {{% /notice %}}

 ## Service Configuration